Jeremy Malies in west Sussex

 Director Rachel O’Riordan and voice coach Edda Sharpe ensure that the four-strong cast (including the messenger Ray) excel with McDonagh’s attention to idiom and a dialogue style that brings Gaelic grammar across to Hiberno-English in a potpourri of tenses and flipped syntax.
 Familiar themes emerge including rivalries between brothers (remember that McDonagh has a brother, John, who is a successful screenwriter), though the brothers who are truly cruel to each other here are unseen characters.

 After a welcome party for American visitors in the village, Maureen brings Pato (Adam Best) home with her, and they spend the night together.
-He is a consummately decent local-born builder who is working most of his time in London.
+He is a consummately decent local-born builder who spends many weeks at a time working in London.
 The second act begins a few weeks later and opens with a celebrated keystone speech – “set piece” doesn’t do it justice, because it’s remarkably fluid.
 In the fulcrum of the plot, Pato reads aloud a letter he has just written to Maureen from his London digs.
-The letter looks to the future, a future that Pato wants to spend with Maureen as e migrants to the United States.
+The letter looks to the future, a future that Pato wants to spend with Maureen as emigrants to the United States.
 And yet the tone for us is immediately elegiac – there has been so much foreboding already, I doubt if anybody in the theatre would be optimistic about the couple’s future however much we might be rooting for them.

 Kwaku Fortune.
 Photo credit: Helen Maybanks.